 What is the risk/area of focus?
 What will we do?
 Pension Liability Valuation The Local Authority Accounting Code of Practice and IAS19 require the Council to make extensive disclosures within its financial statements regarding its membership of the Local Government Pension Scheme administered by Hampshire County Council.
 The Council's pension fund deficit is a material estimated balance and the Code requires that this liability be disclosed on the Council's balance sheet.
-At 31 March 2018 this totalled £1,340 million.
+At 31 March 2019 this totalled £1,327 million.
 The information disclosed is based on the IAS 19 report issued by the actuary to the County Council.
 Accounting for these schemes involves significant estimation and judgement and therefore management engages an actuary to undertake the calculations on their behalf.
 ISAs (UK) 500 and 540 require us to undertake procedures on the use of management experts and the assumptions underlying fair value estimates.
-We will: Liaise with the auditors of Hampshire Pension Fund, to obtain assurances over the information supplied to the actuary in relation to the Council's scheme members; Assess the work of the LGPS Pension Fund actuary (Aon Hewitt) including the assumptions they have used by relying on the work of PWC - Consulting Actuaries commissioned by the National Audit Office for all Local Government sector auditors, and considering any relevant reviews by the EY actuarial team; Review Hampshire Pension Fund's financial statements and compare the year end asset value with the estimate used by the actuary when producing the Council's IAS 19 report; and Review and test the accounting entries and disclosures made within the Council's financial statements in relation to IAS19.
+In the prior year the 'McCloud' judgement impacted the estimate and resulted in an amendment of the net pension liability.
+We anticipate this will again be a key assumption in estimating the pension liability.
+We would expect the We will: Liaise with the auditors of Hampshire Pension Fund, to obtain assurances over the information supplied to the actuary in relation to the Council's scheme members; Assess the work of the LGPS Pension Fund actuary (Aon Hewitt) including the assumptions they have used by relying on the work of PWC - Consulting Actuaries commissioned by the National Audit Office for all Local Government sector auditors, and considering any relevant reviews by the EY actuarial team; Review Hampshire Pension Fund's financial statements and compare the year end asset value with the estimate used by the actuary when producing the Council's IAS 19 report; and Review and test the accounting entries and disclosures made within the Council's financial statements in relation to IAS19.
+Authority's actuary to be basing their assumptions taking into account the Authority's specific membership profile and how it has been impacted by the judgement.
+We also note that there